ms-iot/content/en-US/win10/ArduinoWiringPorting.md

 ## Common Problems

+<a name="prob_missingiot"></a>

+### Can't find "Arduino Wiring Application" Visual C++ project template in Visual Studio

+You must install the Visual Studio Extension for Windows IoT Project Templates before you can create Arduino Wiring projects in Visual Studio.
+Head over to [Windows IoT Core Project Templates extension page](https://visualstudiogallery.msdn.microsoft.com/55b357e1-a533-43ad-82a5-a88ac4b01dec) to download the extension from the Visual Studio Gallery!

 <a name="prob_hardwareserial"></a>

 ### ERROR: 'unresolved external symbol "class HardwareSerial Serial"'

 This issue occurs when there are `Serial` references are left in your Arduino Wiring sketches or libraries.
-You can use the "File" and "Line" fields on this error to locate the reference, and then use the <a href="#port_serial">Removing References to `Serial`</a> section of this page to resolve the issue.
+You can use the "File" and "Line" fields on this error to locate the reference, and then use the <a href="#port_serial">Removing References to "Serial"</a> section of this page to resolve the issue.